Textualize/textualize.io/data/blog/2022-08-01---7-things-about-terminals.md

 title: "7 things I've learned building a modern TUI framework"
 ---

 I've be working on [Textual](https://github.com/Textualize/textual) for over a year now.
-Here's a few things I've discovered (or re-discovered) regarding working with terminals in Python, and software development in general.
+Here's a few things I've discovered (or re-discovered) regarding terminals in Python, and software development in general.

 &mdash; Will McGugan (CEO / Founder) [@willmcgugan](https://twitter.com/willmcgugan)